WELCOME TO

 JAGUARS

 The jaguar is the third biggest cat on Earth.
 Jaguars have a golden coat with black rosettes on their body.
 These rosettes have small black dots within them.
 This is the main difference in appearance between a jaguar and a leopard.
-Jaguars have a strong stocky body and rely on stealth and ambush to hunt their prey.
+The jaguar has the strongest bite of all the wildcats.
+The jaguar also has the second strongest bite of any mammal in the world!
+Jaguars have been documented eating over 85 different species of prey.

 LEOPARDS